Gradual Work Resumption

 Gradual Return to Work has several benefits for employees and employers:

-- For Employees: It allows for a smooth reintegration, reducing the risk of relapse and promoting complete recovery.
+It allows for a smooth reintegration, reducing the risk of relapse and promoting complete recovery.

-- For Employers: It contributes to employee loyalty and reduces absenteeism, while ensuring business continuity.
+It contributes to employee loyalty and reduces absenteeism, while ensuring business continuity.